 Currently reading: Ms. Marvel, Daredevil, Saga, Dr. Strange, and Star Wars: Darth Vader.

 Craig Blake got his start on comics from watching the X-Men Animated Series in the 90s.
 He became more interested in a critical approach to the genre while practicing law in Colorado.
-Among other things, Craig is interested the way the law is presented in comics and related media as well as how the real-world business effects the fictional presentation.
+Among other things, Craig is interested the way the law is presented in comics and related media as well as how the real-world business affects the fictional presentation.

 Academic background: J.D., University of Denver, Sturm College of Law; B.A.
 English, University of Utah.